openedx/frontend-app-profile/docs/decisions/0002-build-time-customization-with-npm-aliases.rst

   import Header, { messages } from '@edx/frontend-component-header';

-To build a frontend application for a specific brand (edX or other Open edX implementation) we will leverage npm aliases to swap these npm packages with branded packages that implement the same interface before build.
-For example, ``frontend-component-header`` will be swapped with ``frontend-component-header-edx``.
+To build a frontend application for a specific brand (edX or other Open edX implementation) we will leverage npm aliases to override these npm packages with branded packages that implement the same interface before build.
+For example, ``frontend-component-header`` will be overriden with ``frontend-component-header-edx``.
 This is done using the `npm alias syntax introduced in version 6.9.0`_.